ruggeri/tech-notes/algos/lock-free-algos.md

 ## Lock Free Singly Linked List

 This is due to Harris.
 Want to have arbitrary insertion/deletion at any point.
-Insertion is easy, just a CAS on the previous element's next.
+Insertion between `n1` and `n2` is easy.
+You create `x = Node{val=val, next=n2}`.
+You then CAS on `n1->next`.

-Deletion is a little tricky.
-You could try to do a CAS on `prev->next` to your `next` (thus protecting against possibility that that node had someone insert afterward).
-But what if, concurrently, someone has modified your own `next` by either inserting after you, or deleting the next item?
+Supporting deletion is a little tricky.
+To delete `x`, you could try to do a CAS on `prev->next` to `x->next` (thus protecting against possibility that that prior node had someone insert afterward).
+But what if, concurrently, someone has modified `x->next` by either inserting after you, or deleting the next item?
 In that case you would lose the insert, or restore the deleted item.

-One solution is to do a CAS to *mark* your next pointer, which signals people not to add after you.
-Attempted `insert-after`s after a marked node should fail.
-Concurrent deletions after a marked node don't need to fail; though you should be careful when setting `prev->next` to maintain the marking.
-Your delete may be "lost", in that the link may not be removed, but at least it is properly marked and can be cleaned up later.
+One solution is to do a CAS to _mark_ `x->next`.
+You do this by popping a high-order bit reserved for marking.
+This steals a bit from the pointer, and must be masked out for dereferencing.
+Insert after logic should check the marker bit; if it is marked, you know this node is being deleted.
+You must retry from the beginning.

-To mark a pointer, we can just set a low order bit.
+After marking `x->next`, you may CAS on `prev->next`.
+If `x->next` has been updated to a new node (because of concurrent insertion after `prev` and before `x`), you can scan forward.
+However, if `x->next` has itself been marked, you give up on cleaning out this node.
+It's okay to leave it in the list.
+Future scans through the list should try to clean out nodes they encounter that are marked deleted.

 Harris uses this to implement a set; he keeps the keys in sorted order and just scrolls through again to the right position on every fail.